71tech/ODIN/README.md

 ## Prerequisites

 If Excel files are processed, [abap2xlsx](https://github.com/sapmentors/abap2xlsx) must be installed.
-For processing of csv files, abap2xlsx is not required and doesn&#39;t need to be installed.
+For processing of csv files, abap2xlsx is not required and doesn't need to be installed.

 ABAP releases older than 7.40 will not work.
 Release 7.40 might be ok, however it has not been tested.
 Release 7.50 and later should be fine.
 S/4 releases should work as well, however test is missing.
 Feedback at that point is very welcome.